shipwright-io/community/ships/0036-runAs-for-supporting-steps.md

     buildrun.shipwright.io/security-context-passwd: shp:x:1010:1020:shp:/shared-home:/sbin/nologin
 ```

-Those annotations are used in a [downward API volume](https://kubernetes.io/docs/concepts/storage/volumes/#downwardapi):
+Tekton will automatically propagate these annotations to the Pod.
+There, they are used in a [downward API volume](https://kubernetes.io/docs/concepts/storage/volumes/#downwardapi):

 ```yaml
 spec: